Kang-Jh/react-ssr-example/README.md

 ## Running Scripts Caution

-1. You should always build first, because all files in the build directory is send, not in the src directory
+1. You should always build first, because all files in the build directory is sent, not in the src directory